flaraloza123/holberton-system_engineering-devops-1/0x05-processes_and_signals/README.md

 ## Requirements

-* All files are created and compiled on Ubuntu 14.04.4 LTS
+* All files are created and compiled on Ubuntu 14.04.4 LTS.
 * All files are linted with Shellcheck.

 ## Tasks